 K-rush of the Week: Kim Go-eun

-If the success of Yumi's Cells 2 and her recent Best Actress win at the Blue Dragon Series Awards are any indication, it's that Kim Go-eun's career and talent has been nothing short of incredible.
-We trace her most notable roles in cinema and k-drama, from her controversial film debut to her most recent works.
+From playing a lovelorn singleton in Yumi's Cells to being the Queen of Corea, Kim Go-eun's career and talent have been nothing short of incredible.
+We trace her most notable roles in cinema and K-drama, from her controversial film debut to her most recent works.

 Eungyo / A Muse (2012, film)